-GE/SJSU Studies Category: GE A2 / Critical Thinking and Writing The Stretch Calendar Stretch I and II span the fall and spring terms: the fall and spring course are both required to complete the A2 coursework.
+GE A2 / Critical Thinking and Writing

+The Stretch Calendar Stretch I and II span the fall and spring terms: the fall and spring course are both required to complete the A2 coursework.
 Plan to sign up in spring for the same section (time, day, instructor) in order to complete the course of study as expected within your first year of study at SJSU.
-The A2 Milestone for The California State University system and SJSU expect all students to have Progress to Degree completed their A2 requirement within the year.
+The A2 Milestone for The California State University system and SJSU expect all students to Progress to Degree have completed their A2 requirement within the year.
 They have committed to make available courses and support to help all students achieve this milestone.
 Please work with your Stretch Instructor and all recommended support staff to achieve this milestone successfully.

-Our Topic for Stretch this Year (2019-2020) Our main inquiry will examine the influence of cultural myths on identity.
+Our Topic for Stretch this Year (2019-2020)

+Our main inquiry will examine the influence of cultural myths on identity.
 We will explore readings and written assignments that will help us determine how cultural myths shape the way we see ourselves and the world around us.
 We will discuss how the creation of these myths, the sustainability of these myths, and the global perspective of these myths impact our past, present, and future as members of a learning community.

 We will look at specific myths like the pursuit of the American Dream in order to frame our understanding of coming of age in the Modern era, the promise and accessibility of education, and how class, gender, and race fit into larger narratives about identity.
 Our goal is to recognize the interconnectedness between and the power that comes with applying the tools of knowledge, reading, and writing.
 Language is not neutral; language makes things happen.

 We will look closely at four chapters of Rereading America.
 Each chapter addresses a specific cultural myth; together we will decide the four chapters on which to focus.
 This means that you will have a say in the direction of this class, including readings and assignments.
-Why Stretch?
+Last semester (Fall 2019), we chose to focus on the following cultural myths: the model family, technology and progress, individual opportunity and gender (as binary).